yangcao77/lab2-caoyang2/README.md

 In the second part, we'll take a basic non-responsive website and make it responsive at two breakpoints with media queries.

+Ass with the first lab, you will fork your lab2-UTORID repository (where UTORID) is your UTORID).
+Then you will clone it to the machine your are working on, add and commit changes.
+When you are ready to submit, you will use `git push origin master` to push the changes to your fork.
+Finally, you will navigate to your fork on github.com and use the GUI to make a pull request.

 ## Part 1: Web Development Tools

 1. Read through the tutorial on web development tools